 The bay is protected from the open ocean by shoals and a three-mile sandbar.
 It is surrounded by the Coast Range and the city of Tillamook on the southeast border.
 The many rivers that feed the bay are known for their prolific steelhead and salmon runs, and the mixing of freshwater with the ocean’s saltwater makes the bay an estuary.

-A few miles south of Lincoln City you’ll find a great location to watch powerful waves crash against the coastal rock formations during winter storms.
-It’s also positioned nicely for whale watching with its panoramic views.
-In 1910, an explosion sank the J. Marhoffer, and you can see the ship’s boiler at low-tide.
+A few miles south of Lincoln City, powerful waves crash against coastal rock formations during wild winter storms at Boiler Bay.
+The Bay is ideal for whale watching and panoramic views.
+In 1910 an explosion sank the ship J. Marhoffer, and at low tide the ship’s boiler can be seen.

 A natural sandstone cauldron south of Depoe Bay sculpted into the headlands by the powerful waves of the Pacific Ocean.
 Beginning as a sea cave, at one point the cave ceiling collapsed, exposing the churning ocean at work.
 Watch tide surge in and out of the crater with awesome power.
-You’ll can also catch a glimpse of nearby seals and sea lions congregated nearby and it is a prime spot for spotting Gray Whales.
-Learn about Devils Punchbowl
+Seals and sea lions can be seen congregating nearby, as well as migrating whales.

 Cape Perpetua Scenic Area

 South of Yachats, the forest and ocean meet to create a coastal wonderland.